JakeGWater/vpifg.com/source/framework/aces/pipeline.rst

    *Are all these files the same encoding?*

-   No. It is reasonable to assume all takes in a scene are the same encoding, since they would have the same calibration.
+   No. It is reasonable to assume all takes in a scene are the same encoding, since they were filmed under the same conditions.
    However, there are enough differences between the indoor and outdoor scenes that we should assume a significantly different calibration is required.
    Thus there are two encodings: one from the indoor scenes, and one from the outdoor scenes.
 2. Tom has a two camera live TV broadcast.